 Welcome and Hello!

-This blog is all about the aesthetic, from homes to art to photography to crafts.
+This website is all about the aesthetic, from homes to art to photography to materials and fabrication.
 Actually, that sounds more than a little pompous so here is a realistic version…